-An on-site investigation of the Assessment Area was performed on January 31, 2024, to assess the environmental conditions.
+An on-site investigation of the Assessment Area was performed on January 30, 2024, to assess the environmental conditions.
 Photographs recorded during the on-site assessment are included in Appendix B with a photograph location map included as Exhibit B-1.

-Adjacent properties to the City owned parcel where the Proposed Action Alternative would be located, include rural residences to the northeast and east.
-The City's water treatment plant is located centrally to the Proposed Action Alternative.
-Grain silos are located northwest of the City owned parcel.
-South of the proposed facility is cultivated agricultural land and wooded corridors.
+Adjacent properties to the City owned parcel where the Proposed Action Alternative would be located, include a rural residence to the west and southeast.
+The City's wastewater treatment plant is located to the northeast of the Proposed Action Alternative co-located within the same parcel.
+The City's landfill is located to the south of the City owned parcel.
+North of the proposed facility is cultivated agricultural land.